bigfix/developer.bigfix.com/site/pages/relevance/guide/session/stataggregation.md

 bin at <time> of <statistic range>
 ```

-Returns the bin in the statistical range which starts before and ends after the specified time range.
+Returns the bin in the statistical range that starts before and ends after the specified time range.
 If no such bin exists, it throws NoSuchObject.

 ```relevance
 total of <statistic range>